Understanding marketing psychology and buyer behavior is crucial for gaining a competitive edge

 10 Ways to Use Psychology to Convert More Customers

-A detailed infographic and article from Unbounce that does a deep dive into ten ways marketers can approach using psychology to convert more customers.
+Another fantastic, detailed infographic and article from Unbounce.
+Ten ways marketers can approach using psychology to convert more customers.

 Persuasive Writing: 4 Copywriting Techniques Swiped from Psychology

 A look at how writers can tap into psychology and apply it to using persuasive writing in order to get customers to convert.

 The Psychology of Anticipation and What it Means for Your Conversion Rates

 A close look at one of the more powerful psych tactics by Neil Patel for Unbounce.
 This post specifically focuses on how using psychology to target the anticipation of customers can increase conversion.

 15 Psychological Triggers to Convert Leads into Customers